-The ART seminar focuses on understanding the relationship between authors, readers, and texts, with an emphasis on analyzing the relations between a text's form, content, and significance; understanding theories of textual interpretation; and practicing modes of critical reading.
+Interpretation and critical analysis for literary studies.
+Authors, Readers, and Texts (ART) is an advanced course designed to develop the student's ability to read, interpret, analyze, and write critically about literary texts (literature, criticism and theory).
+ART focuses on the interpretive acts that connect authors, readers, and works of literature, with an emphasis on analyzing the relations between a text's form, content, and significance; understanding theories of textual interpretation; and practicing life-enriching modes of critical reading, thinking, and writing.

-This reading-intensive course focuses on the dynamic relationship between authors, readers, and texts.
-We will investigate the relation between a text's form and its function, theories of textual interpretation, and modes of critical reading.
-Students will develop their critical literacy skills by considering how theoretical ideas, concepts, and approaches in literary studies can be deployed to interpret texts from a variety of forms and genres (for example: short fiction, novels, drama, poetry, and electronic literature).
-Students will also develop a theoretical toolkit of questions and concepts they can use when conducting literary studies, enabling them to become more active, critically minded readers, who can better participate in relevant literary-critical conversations when writing their Master's theses.
+This reading-intensive course is designed to strengthen the student's ability to read, interpret, and write critically about literary texts (works of literature, literary criticism, and literary and critical theory) and related cultural artifacts.
+As the acronym suggests, ART focuses on the dynamic relationship between authors, readers, and texts.
+We will investigate the relations between a text's form and its function, theories of textual interpretation, and modes of critical reading.
+Students will develop their critical literacy skills by considering how theoretical ideas, concepts, and approaches in literary studies can be deployed to interpret texts from a variety of literary forms and genres.
+(NB: Currently, the course focuses primarily on narrative forms.)

 the complex and varied relationships between authors, readers, and texts